Califrais/flash/README.md

 # flash
-_flash_ is a generalized joint model for high-dimensional multivariate longitudinal data and censored durations
+_flash_ is a joint model for longitudinal and survival data in high dimension

 ## Quick description
-_flash_ is a Python 3 package to deal with the problem of joint modeling of longitudinal data and censored durations, where a large number of both longitudinal and and time-independent features are available.
+_flash_ is a Python 3 package to deal with the problem of joint modeling of longitudinal data and censored durations, where a large number of both longitudinal and time-independent features are available.
 Features extracted from the longitudinal processes are included as potential risk factor in the survival model, which is a group-specific Cox model with high-dimensional shared associations.

 To allow flexibility in modeling the dependency between the longitudinal features and the event time, we use appropriate penalties : elastic net for feature selection in the latent class membership, and sparse group lasso in the survival model, as well as for the fixed effect (allowing flexible representations of time).